wgtndan/OpenDataPortal/README.md

 * Tidy up of the Certificates, only require one format
 * Tidy up the config file to avoid duplicate and erroneous settings
 * Support certificate passwords
-* Upgrade to later version of Enigma.JS
+* Upgrade to later version of Enigma.JS (Currently using version 1.0.1)

 ## Authors